Maneki-scraps/Maneki-scraps/README.md

  ´Scraps is one creative craft!
 She loves to share her art and creations with her friends.
 She inspires many children to continue creating amazing things!´

-@hugtimezz Hey little bro, nothings giving you trouble right?
+Scraps- `Hey little bro, nothings giving you trouble right?´

-Well...
+Goob- `Well...
 Sorta?
-The Twisteds are.
+The Twisteds are.´

-Well yeah!
+Scraps- `Well yeah!
 Obviously haha, but if there's anything else you let me know!
-Alright?
+Alright?´

-Hehe alright!
-Thanks Scraps.
+Goob- `Hehe alright!
+Thanks Scraps.´